 While copying files to your hard drive, if you are receiving Data Error, Cyclic Redundancy Check, don’t panic that you might lose the data.
-Read the following article carefully, and learn what this error means, why it occurs & what can you do to fix it?
+Read the following article carefully, and learn what this error means, why it occurs & what can you do to fix it.

-What Cyclic Redundancy Check (CRC) Error Means?
+What Does Cyclic Redundancy Check (CRC) Error Mean?

 Cyclic Redundancy Check refers to an error-detecting & data verification method commonly used in digital storage devices (CDs, DVDs, Hard Disks & USB Drives, etc.) & digital networks to detect accidental changes to raw data.
 The main aim of using CRC is to detect & prevent any inappropriate or unexpected changes in raw data that might lead to disk bugs and errors.

 Receiving this error can make you helpless to transfer or access the data.

 Possible Reasons Behind Data Error: Cyclic Redundancy Check

 When there’s a bad spot on the media of your hard disk, a CRC error may happen.
 At times, it may also stop responding due to software conflicts, misconfigured system files, corrupted registry entries, cluttered hard disks, or power loss.